Observatory: Space-based observatories

 Space-based observatories are telescopes or other instruments that are located in outer space, many in orbit around the Earth.
 Space telescopes can be used to observe astronomical objects at wavelengths of the electromagnetic spectrum that cannot penetrate the Earth's atmosphere and are thus impossible to observe using ground-based telescopes.
-The Earth's atmosphere is opaque to ultraviolet radiation, X-rays, and gamma rays and is partially opaque to infrared radiation so observations in these portions of the electromagnetic spectrum are best carried out from a location above the atmosphere of our planet.
+The Earth's atmosphere is opaque to ultraviolet radiation, X-rays, and gamma rays and is partially opaque to infrared radiation so observations in these portions of the electromagnetic spectrum are best carried out from a location above Earth's atmosphere.
 Another advantage of space-based telescopes is that, because of their location above the Earth's atmosphere, their images are free from the effects of atmospheric turbulence that plague ground-based observations.
 As a result, the angular resolution of space telescopes such as the Hubble Space Telescope is often much smaller than a ground-based telescope with a similar aperture.
 However, all these advantages do come with a price.
 Space telescopes are much more expensive to build than ground-based telescopes.
 Due to their location, space telescopes are also extremely difficult to maintain.
 The Hubble Space Telescope was able to be serviced by the Space Shuttles while many other space telescopes cannot be serviced.